 The Group's objective is to maintain sufficient cash and the availability of funding through an adequate amount of committed credit facilities.
-Due to the dynamic nature of the business, the Group aims to maintain flexibility in funding by keeping track of daily cash flows and maintaining committed credit lines available (see Notes 14 and 15).
+Due to the dynamic nature of the business, the Group aims to maintain flexibility in funding by keeping track of daily cash flows and maintaining committed credit lines available.
+In addition, the Group, renegotiates the terms of its existing loan agreements with bank creditors and lenders as the need arises (see Notes 14 and 15).